NotSohn/CPSC-335-Project-1/README.md

 It outputs a list of list containing intervals of time when all members are available for a meeting for the minimum duration of the meeting required.

+## Direction

-### Assume there are two persons in your class project group.
+    Assume there are two persons in your class project group.
 You want to schedule a meeting with another group member.
 The members decide to provide you with (a) a schedule of their daily activities, containing times of planned engagements.
 They are not available during these periods. (b) the earliest and latest times at which they are available for meetings daily.
 Your schedule and availability are provided too.

-### Write an algorithm that takes in your schedule, your daily availability (earliest time, latest time) and that of your group member (or members), and the duration of the meeting you want to schedule.
+    Write an algorithm that takes in your schedule, your daily availability (earliest time, latest time) and that of your group member (or members), and the duration of the meeting you want to schedule.
 Time is given and should be returned in military format.
 For example: 9:30, 22:21.
 The given times(output) should be sorted in ascending order.Inputs are also in sorted order.

-### An algorithm for solving this problem involves combing the two sub-arrays into an array containing of a set unavailability, with consideration of the daily active periods.
+    An algorithm for solving this problem involves combing the two sub-arrays into an array containing of a set unavailability, with consideration of the daily active periods.

 # Sample input